helins/dsim.cljc/README.md

 Instead, we can rely on an understated but brilliant feature of Clojure: metadata.
 An executing event function always has access to its queue, the current working queue.
-By storing state needed by the queue in it own metadata, that state will be garbage-collected whenever the queue is disposed of.
+By storing state needed by the queue in its own metadata, that state will be garbage-collected whenever the queue is disposed of.
 Wherever the queue goes, its metadata follows.
 It does not pollute the global state in the `ctx`.